queryluke/masseffect-5e-data/data/spells/cryo-beam.md

 ---

 Blast a continuous stream of liquid hydrogen from your omni-tool in an 8m long by 2m wide line.
 Each creature in the beam must make a Strength saving throw.
-On a failed save, a creature takes 5d8 cold damage and then becomes <condition id="frozen"/>
+On a failed save, a creature takes 5d8 cold damage and then becomes <me-condition id="frozen"/>
 until the start of your next turn.
 On a successful save, a creature takes half as much damage and isn't frozen by this spell.
 Creatures with at least 1 shield point have advantage on this saving throw.